Artspace Project Wall

 16 E 43RD ST KANSAS CITY, MO 64111

-The Emily & Todd Voth Artspace at the Kansas City Art Institute is pleased to announce a new Artspace Project Wall that draws upon its 25-year history of engagement with important KCAI-affiliated artists and collaborators.
+RADAR is pleased to collaborate with the Emily & Todd Voth Artspace at the Kansas City Art Institute to announce a new Artspace Project Wall that draws upon its 25-year history of engagement with important KCAI-affiliated artists and collaborators.

 For this project, Chicago-based guest curator Madeline Gallucci (’12 Printmaking) has partnered with artist Brandon Forrest Frederick (’11 Photography) to create a new work for the Artspace’s Project Wall.